 Modules available in our Curriculum Warehouse

 Each module, and the lessons within the modules, can be completed independently or together in a classroom.
 All modules work toward helping students internalize interdisciplinary STEM concepts and the skills of research and systems biology.
 Systems thinking, collaboration, inquiry-based experimentation and problem-solving are key components of these learning experiences.
 The modules purposefully weave together multiple Next Generation Science Standards through researching real-world phenomena.
 Please see our Standards Addressed page for compiled information and each of our individual lesson pages for specific standards addressed.
+See our Systems Thinkers in STEM pages for information on how to integrate career connections into our modules.
 See our home page for more general information on our program.
-Please contact us if you want guidance on how to use adapted lessons within these modules for remote or at-home learning environments - firstname.lastname@example.org.
+Please contact us if you want guidance on how to use adapted lessons within these modules for remote or at-home learning environments - email@example.com.

 Ecological Networks, is typically taught in 8-12th grade life science courses.
 This curriculum supplement consists of three subunits that can each be taught independently.
 These subunits include an Introduction to Systems, an Introduction to Extremophiles and a Great Salt Lake Case Study.
 The subunits work together to teach students how to think on a systems level while collaborating and applying their understanding to a case study involving an extreme environment.
 This module was certified by WA State LASER (Leadership and Assistance for Science Education Reform) as exemplary materials according to their rigorous guidelines.